obfuscatedgenerated/ollieos_test_pkg/README.md

 pkg remove hwpkg
 ```

+## Updating OllieOS types and pkgbuild

+Once you've installed the dependencies, you can update them easily with `npm update ollieos ollieos_pkgbuild`.

 ## Getting developed programs into OllieOS

 Right now there is no proper method for testing or installing developed packages into OllieOS before publishing them to the package repo.